fbpx

 Chess is a transformational activity that helps young people make the right moves on and off the board, while preparing them for college and career success.

-There is nothing like chess to help students improve academically and socially, enhance STEM skills, develop critical thinking, improve concentration, and build self-confidence, while building their confidence and learning to win and lose in a safe environment.

 At Renaissance Knights, we believe in the power of chess to change lives.
+Chess helps students improve academically and socially, enhance STEM skills, develop critical thinking, improve concentration, and build self-confidence.
+In a safe environment, students learn to win and lose gracefully, building their resilience and confidence.

 To date, we have taught more than 60,000 of Chicago’s most underserved children, inspiring them to greater achievement.
 Each day, we are proud to help kids grow, one move at a time.
-Our impact is demonstrated by classroom teachers and student responses to our annual surveys:
+Our impact is demonstrated by the positive feedback from classroom teachers and students in our annual surveys.

 Program Survey